marianoguerra/ioriodb/README.rst

 a stream database.

-like a pubsub with history or "apache kafka if it was made by couchdb devs"
+like a pubsub with history or "apache kafka if it was made by couchdb devs" (Iorio DB is not made by couchdb devs)

 Iorio DB is a data store that stores streams of events, it's objective is to allow the following: